Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: Introduction

-As a classic control problem with a wide range of applications, early solution for static optimal operation can be traced as far back as 1922 \cite{tan2010extremum}, \cite{leblanc1922electrification}.
+As a classic control problem with a wide range of applications, early solution for static optimal operation can be traced as far back as 1922 \cite{tan2010extremum}.
 It was popular in 1950s and 1960s, and regained significant attention since 2000s due to a solid theoretical foundation established for the stability and performance in \cite{krstic2000stability,krstic2000performance}.
-Several approaches have been proposed under different names including self-optimisation control \cite{skogestad2000plantwide}, extremum seeking control \cite{guay2003adaptive, krstic2000stability} and hill-climbing systems \cite{sullivan2001convergence}.
-The goal of self-optimisation control is to keep the system operating at a setpoint that optimises a performance function dependent upon unknown or changing environment parameters, despite uncertainties, disturbances and noises.
+Several approaches have been proposed under different names including extremum seeking control \cite{guay2003adaptive, krstic2000stability} and hill-climbing systems \cite{sullivan2001convergence}.
+In the literature, the concept of self-optimisation control is introduced as a distinct control design methodology \cite{skogestad2000plantwide}.
+It centers on identifying a physical or virtual variable that remains constant despite disturbances or uncertainties when the system reaches its optimal state.
+This concept slightly differs from auto-optimisation control, which aims to maintain the system at an optimal setpoint.
+This setpoint optimises a performance function that may vary with unknown or changing environmental parameters, effectively adapting to uncertainties, disturbances and noises.
 Since the optimal operation is unknown and possibly changes during the operation, a control system must be able to adapt to unknown or changing environments, for example, by means of learning, adaptation and action through limited interactions between the system and its operational environment.
 Then, the control system devises possible strategies to track the estimated setpoints or references based on its perceived environment knowledge and the level of confidence.
+This type of extremum seeking and learning problem has been identified one of the key emerging methodologies in ``Control for societal-scale challenges: Road map 2030" in the field of control systems \cite{alleyne2023control}.
+Additionally, an optimal balance between exploration and exploitation is deemed as a crucial aspect for learning and control problems, which we will discussed in the sequel.